Flash Flood & Tornadoes

 A severe thunderstorm warning is issued when a severe thunderstorm has been sighted or indicated by weather radar.
 At this point, the danger is very serious and everyone should go to a safe place, turn on a battery-operated radio or television, and wait for the "all clear" by the authorities.

-The information has been provided by FEMA.
-For more information, please reference their website.
+The information has been provided by the Federal Emergency Management Agency (FEMA).
+For more information, please reference the FEMA website.